Letting Go: The Pathway of Surrender by David R. Hawkins

-I just finished this book – Letting Go: The Pathway of Surrender, by David R. Hawkins.
+I just finished the book – Letting Go: The Pathway of Surrender by David R. Hawkins.
 It was a fascinating book about how to live a happier, healthier life by letting go of all your past and current emotions.
 It reminded me of techniques I’ve learned from Buddhism and meditation.

 So after I read it, I stumbled upon an interview the author did with Oprah.
 They were talking about another book of his that was on the NYT best-seller list called Power vs. Force.
 The cover looked familiar.